-- 6.3.3 When considering requests for major adaptations the Council reserves the right to explore other alternatives to ensure that the service being provided is cost effective, and that best use is being made of the available housing stock (see 8.0). - 6.3.4 Major adaptations normally involve a visit to the property by an Architectural Officer in order to produce a plan and schedule of works for the proposed adaptations. - 6.3.5 Once the plans have been agreed with the tenant and OT, the costs of the works will be determined and a contractor appointed (subject to funding approval) to carry out the works.

-6.4 Extensive adaptations

-- 6.4.1 A request for extensive adaptations is normally made in the same way as requests for major adaptations, following an assessment of the individual's needs by the OT. - 6.4.2 Where a need for extensive adaptations has been identified, a meeting will be convened with the Occupational Therapist and relevant council staff such as a Housing Options Adviser/ Case Officer. - 6.4.3 In these cases the group will consider whether the work should go ahead or whether an alternative solution can be found.
-Consideration will be given to whether any proposed extensive adaptation makes the best use of the current housing stock, whether it would negatively affect the future letting of the property or would prove to be prohibitively expensive. - 6.4.4 Before any extensive adaptations are carried out all other housing options will be considered.
+- 6.3.2 The OT will then forward the written referral to the Council who will then nominate an appropriate contractor.
+A Community Care Worker may also carry out an assessment on behalf of Adult Social Care. - 6.3.3 Major and extensive adaptations normally involve a visit to the property by an Architectural Officer in order to produce a plan and schedule of works for the proposed adaptations. - 6.3.4 Once the plans have been agreed with the tenant and OT, the costs of the works will be determined and a contractor appointed (subject to funding approval) to carry out the works.
+The Council will also confirm the total to be paid - 6.4 Extensive adaptations - 6.4.1 A request for extensive adaptations is normally made in the same way as requests for major adaptations, following an assessment of the individual's needs by the OT. - 6.4.2 Where a need for extensive adaptations has been identified, a meeting will be convened with the Occupational Therapist and relevant council staff such as a Housing Options Adviser/ Case Officer. - 6.4.3 In these cases the group will consider whether the work should go ahead or whether an alternative solution can be found.
+Consideration will be given to whether any proposed extensive adaptation makes the best use of the current housing stock, whether it would negatively affect the future letting of the property or would prove to be prohibitively expensive - 6.4.4 Before any extensive adaptations are carried out all other housing options will be considered.
 These options will include the possibility of better use of the existing space within the property and the potential for re-housing as an alternative.
-If re-housing is considered to be the most appropriate option then the tenant will be offered up to £1,500 towards the cost of relocating to contribute towards the cost of new carpets/curtains and removal expenses. - 6.4.5 As with the major adaptations, extensive adaptations will involve a visit from an Architectural Officer and the production of a plan and specification for approval by the tenant and the OT. - 6.4.6 Following agreement, a contractor will be appointed (subject to funding approval) to carry out the works.
+If rehousing is considered to be the most appropriate option then the tenant will be offered up to £2,500 towards the cost of relocating to contribute towards the cost of new carpets/curtains and removal expenses. - 6.4.5 As with the major adaptations, extensive adaptations will involve a visit from an Architectural Officer and the production of a plan and specification for approval by the tenant and the OT. - 6.4.6 Following agreement, a contractor will be appointed (subject to funding approval) to carry out the works